danielfett/draft-dpop/main.md

 # Resource Access (Proof of Possession for Access Tokens)

-To make use of an access token that is token-bound to a public key using DPoP, a client MUST prove the possession of the corresponding private key by providing a DPoP proof in the `DPoP` request header.
+To make use of an access token that is bound to a public key using DPoP, a client MUST prove the possession of the corresponding private key by providing a DPoP proof in the `DPoP` request header.

-The DPoP-bound access token must be sent in the `Authorization` header with the prefix `DPoP`.

-If a resource server detects that an access token that is to be used for resource access is bound to a public key using DPoP (via the methods described in (#Confirmation)) it MUST check that a header `DPoP` was received in the HTTP request, and check the header's contents according to the rules in (#checking).
+A DPoP-bound access token must be sent in the `Authorization` header with the prefix `DPoP`.
+For such an access token, a resource server MUST check that a `DPoP` header was received in the HTTP request, check the header's contents according to the rules in (#checking), and check that the public key of the DPoP proof matches the public key to which the access token is bound per (#Confirmation).

 The resource server MUST NOT grant access to the resource unless all checks are successful.